 Sports and physical activities such as walking, swimming and cycling on a stationary bike are recommended for pregnant women and absolutely safe!

 Swimming is a nice sport during pregnancy as you will feel your body lighter in the water.
 Of course, avoid diving ;) !

 The exercise bike is the ideal sport because it offers you a cardiovascular workout, making your heart and lungs work, improves your cardio-respiratory capacity and your endurance.
 It also helps to strengthen your legs and tone your perineum, important for the smooth unfolding of the childbirth.
 Be sure to have a good position on your bike: keep your back always straight!

 CAREFUL!
 Practice these sports in moderation and do not try to break records!
 Also don't do interval workouts on your stationary bike!

 If you were not doing sport before pregnancy, nothing prevents you from starting while pregnant, on the contrary!

 WHAT YOU SHOULD KNOW.
 When you do sports, your baby will generally be calmer, which is sometimes appreciable when you are pregnant.

 3. What are the contraindications and which sports should you avoid?

 Sports that are too violent, too intensive or that involve a risk of falling should be avoided, such as fighting sports, team sports (football, volleyball, basketball, etc.), horseback riding, skiing, etc.

 Gynecologists generally advise not to go cycling outside from the second trimester because of the risk of falling.
-But you can fall back on the exercise bike!
+But you can exercise on the exercise bike without any risk!